Milton Primary Academy

 An Educational Psychologist is allocated to each Academy.
 He/she would normally only work directly with pupils whose needs are identified as being complex and who have not responded well to the interventions previously put in place for them.
 This involvement is planned by Miss Wilson who is the Special Educational Needs Coordinator (SENCo) with the permission of Parents/Carers.
 In order to help understand the pupil’s educational needs better, the Educational Psychologist will generally meet with the parents and give feedback after the assessment has been completed.
 He/she will offer advice to the Academy and Parents/Carers on how to best support the pupil in order to take their learning forward.

 Our Educational Psychologist is called Ms Lucie Rowlands.
-The Academy has 4 visits per year from SEND specialists which can include training, specialist support or generic whole academy advice.
+The Academy has access to a specialist advisor which can include training, specialist support or generic whole academy advice.

 - What training are the staff supporting children and young people with SEND have had or are having?